 2019 Scholarship Winners

 Part of CNF’s mission to build relationships and support community members who are dedicated to improving the lives of children living with neurological conditions, is supporting the next generation of child neurologists.
 Every year, the Child Neurology Foundation awards the Pediatric Epilepsy Research Foundation’s Shields (PERF) Shields and PERF Elterman Research Grants, as well as the Neurodevelopmental Disorder (NDD) Scholarship to three outstanding emerging medical practitioners and researchers.
-These awards This year, these awards go to Isaac Marin-Valencia, Emily Esenstein, and Cohen Alexander.
+This year, these awards go to Isaac Marin-Valencia, Emily Esenstein, and Cohen Alexander.
 The PERF Elterman and Shields scholarships are awarded in partnership with the Pediatric Epilepsy Research Foundation and the Child Neurology Society

 ABOUT THIS YEAR’S RECIPIENTS